+'''

-pvDevice = USBDAudioInit(0, &g\sAudioDevice);
+pvDevice = USBDAudioInit(0, &g_sAudioDevice);

+'''

-- Assuming pvDevice returned is not NULL, your device is now ready to communicate with a USB host. - Once the host connects, the audio message handler will be sent the USB\EVENT\CONNECTED event. - Once the host is configured to use the Audio device the audio message handler will be called with a USBD\AUDIO\EVENT\ACTIVE event.
+- Assuming pvDevice returned is not NULL, your device is now ready to communicate with a USB host. - Once the host connects, the audio message handler is sent the USB_EVENT_CONNECTED event. - Once the host is configured to use the Audio device the audio message handler is called with a USBD_AUDIO_EVENT_ACTIVE event.